 First off, you can try drinking without a straw.
 You won’t have a problem disposing of plastic drinking straws if you don’t use one.

-Making a change begins with your self, after all.
+Making a change begins with yourself, after all.
 You can start by requesting you go straw-free at a restaurant.
-Although some restaurants are already making a conscious effort removing plastic drinking straws at their place, there are still some of them who automatically serves them a straw along with the customer’s drinks.
+Although some restaurants are already making a conscious effort to remove plastic drinking straws at their place, there are still some of them that automatically serve them a straw along with the customer’s drinks.

-Another way to help reduce the use of plastic drinking straw is by using alternative straws.
+Another way to help reduce the use of plastic drinking straws is by using alternative straws.

 Concerned environmentalists have come up with straws that don’t have plastic in them.
 Straws made of materials such as paper, metal, and bamboo are making headlines as alternatives to plastic drinking straws.

-For individuals who want to use a long-lasting straw over and over again without endangering the environment, they can opt to purchase a metal straw.
+Individuals who want to use a long-lasting straw over and over again without endangering the environment can opt to purchase a metal straw.

 Metal straws are very convenient to have around.
 They are generally hassle-free to carry around and easy to clean as they already come with cleaning brushes after purchasing.
 They are also relatively cheap – sure, they might come off as more expensive than plastic drinking straws, but what do a few dollars cost in helping save the environment, right?